sarahbarron/Stream-3-Project/testing.md

 #### Manual testing: Viewing a Profile
 - I logged in
-- Clicked on the Profile / Track Order link on the navigation bar
+- Clicked on the Profile link on the navigation bar
 - This brought me the the profile page which showed me my profile details, my past order details and my reviews.
 - the orders were paginated
 - the reviews were paginated